-- Develop an understanding of physics' role as the most basic of the sciences. - Demonstrate an understanding of the history of scientific discovery. - Learn the introductory physics concepts associated with mechanics, fluids, oscillations, wave motion & sound. - Gain an understanding of physics' role in technology and in everyday life and to discuss the strengths and limitations of science. - Develop conceptual and analytical problem-solving skills. - Learn how to design and carry out introductory physics experiments. - Learn how to use computers for data collection & analysis and graphing. - Draw conclusions for the experiments and write laboratory reports.
+- Develop an understanding of physics' role as the most basic of the sciences. - Demonstrate an understanding of the history of scientific discovery. - Learn the introductory physics concepts associated with electricity, magnetism and optics. - Gain an understanding of physics' role in technology and in everyday life and to discuss the strengths and limitations of science. - Learn how to design and carry out introductory physics experiments. - Learn how to use computers for data collection & analysis and graphing. - Draw conclusions for the experiments and write laboratory reports.

-General Education Requirements: PHYS 211 and the co-requisite PHYS 211L together fulfill four hours of general education requirement for natural sciences.
-Listed below are the seven fundamental student learning outcomes for natural science courses as well as examples of how they will be fulfilled in PHYS 211 and 211L.
+General Education Requirements: PHYS 212 and the co-requisite PHYS 212L together fulfill four hours of general education requirement for natural sciences.
+Listed below are the seven fundamental student's learning outcomes for natural science courses as well as examples of how they will be fulfilled in PHYS 212 and 212L.